gemini-cli-extensions/datacommons/README.md

 *   "Show me the median income in Santa Clara County."
 *   "Compare the GDP of Japan and Germany."
 *   "Poverty indicators for India"

+## How it works

+This extension uses the `datacommons-mcp` PyPI package, which runs a local MCP server to translate natural language queries into Data Commons API calls.
+This package is based on the Data Commons MCP Server from the [Data Commons Agent Toolkit](https://github.com/datacommonsorg/agent-toolkit/tree/main/packages/datacommons-mcp).

+The extension also provides a context file (`DATACOMMONS.md`) that gives the Gemini agent instructions on how to handle user queries and tool responses.

 ## Troubleshooting